Our Team

 Dr. Kelly McCaul performed his undergraduate studies in Edmonton, Alberta, and then continued to Queen’s University where he received his medical degree in 1992.
 He is a proud alumnus and was a recipient of the Terry Fox Humanitarian Award in 1987.
 Having completed medical school, he went on to further training in Halifax, Nova Scotia where he attained his Internal Medicine and Hematology degrees.
 His Leukemia and Bone Marrow Transplant Fellowship was then attained at the Vancouver General Hospital and the British Columbia Cancer Agency.

 In Sioux Falls for 20 years, Dr. Kelly McCaul developed a comprehensive Hematology program, and a Bone Marrow/Stem Cell transplant program that serves the tri-state area of South Dakota, Iowa, and Minnesota.
-He is now located in Knoxville Tennessee and is the Founder of their Transplant and Cellular Therapy Program and actively engages in research as well as clinical medicine.
+After Sioux Falls, he moved to Knoxville, where he founded the University of Tennessee’s Transplant and Cellular Therapy Program.
+Dr. McCaul is now located in Knoxville, Tennessee.

 Scott Earthy, Vice-Chair